lifinance/solstreams/README.md

 ## Setup

-It's adviced to follow the install instructions for each tool rather than using software package management system (e.g. homebrew on mac).
+It's advised to follow the installation instructions for each tool rather than using software package management system (e.g. homebrew on mac).

 ### Rust